Australia Information - Page 2

 The country's forests provide timber and wood pulp.

-Australia is a producer of coal, gold, silver, copper, bauxite, iron ore, lead, nickel, tin, tungsten, uranium and zinc.
+Australia is a producer of coal, gold, silver, copper, bauxite, iron ore, lead, nickel, tin, tungsten, lithium, uranium and zinc.
 Australia mines large quantities of diamonds; many are industrial quality.
 Other resources include natural gas and petroleum.

 Australia's major industries are steel, industrial and transportation equipment, chemicals and food processing.